social-media-ethics-automation/book/book_contents/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 - Continue kneading the dough until it is smooth and elastic, not rough and floury.
 ```

-In computer programming you can repeat an action a set number of times
+In computer programming, you can repeat an action a set number of times

 <pre>
 - Tweet this 100 times: "Warner Brothers should <a href="https://www.rollingstone.com/tv-movies/tv-movie-features/justice-league-the-snyder-cut-bots-fans-1384231/">#ReleaseTheSnyderCut</a> of the Justice League movie."